-- 147. As set out above, where there is a statutory duty to make a report under the CU Act 1997, as amended, the CBA 1997 or under a notice issued pursuant to section 22 of the Central Bank (Supervision and Enforcement) Act 2013, protection is afforded to the auditor by section 122(6) of the CU Act 1997, as amended, section 27H of the CBA 1997 and section 58(1) of the Central Bank (Supervision and Enforcement) Act 2013 respectively. - 148.
+- 148. As set out above, where there is a statutory duty to make a report under the CU Act 1997, as amended, the CBA 1997 or under a notice issued pursuant to section 22 of the Central Bank (Supervision and Enforcement) Act 2013, protection is afforded to the auditor by section 122(6) of the CU Act 1997, as amended, section 27H of the CBA 1997 and section 58(1) of the Central Bank (Supervision and Enforcement) Act 2013 respectively. - 149.
 There may be circumstances where the auditor concludes that a matter does not give rise to a statutory duty to report but nevertheless believes that the matter is relevant to the functions of the Central Bank and so should be reported to the Central Bank.
 Since 2013, the auditor of a credit union has a right to report information that is relevant to the functions of the Central Bank.
-Section 58(2) of the Central Bank (Supervision and Enforcement) Act 2013 provides that no duty of confidentiality to which an auditor of a regulated financial service provider is subject shall be contravened by communicating in good faith to the Central Bank information on a matter, or his/her opinion on a matter, of which the auditor has become aware in his/her capacity as auditor of the Central Bank. - 149.
+Section 58(2) of the Central Bank (Supervision and Enforcement) Act 2013 provides that no duty of confidentiality to which an auditor of a regulated financial service provider is subject shall be contravened by communicating in good faith to the Central Bank information on a matter, or his/her opinion on a matter, of which the auditor has become aware in his/her capacity as auditor of the credit union, and that the auditor reasonably believes is relevant to any functions of the Central Bank. - 150.
 In circumstances where the auditor concludes that a matter does not give rise to a statutory duty to report but nevertheless should be brought to the attention of the Central Bank, in the first instance the auditor advises the directors of the credit union of the auditor's opinion.
-Where the auditor is unable to obtain, within a reasonable period, adequate evidence that the directors have properly informed the Central Bank of the matter, then the auditor makes a report to the Central Bank as soon as practicable as required by ISA (Ireland) 250B (paragraph 15). - 150.
+Where the auditor is unable to obtain, within a reasonable period, adequate evidence that the directors have properly informed the Central Bank of the matter, then the auditor makes a report to the Central Bank as soon as practicable as required by ISA (Ireland) 250B (paragraph 15). - 151.
 The auditor may wish to take legal advice before deciding whether, and in what form, to exercise the right to make a report direct to the Central Bank in order to ensure, for example, that only relevant information is disclosed and that the form and content of the report is such as to secure the protection of section 58(2) of the Central Bank (Supervision and Enforcement) Act 2013.